 - Lack of interestin favorite activities

 - Difficulty in making decisions

 - Suicidal feelings

-If you believe you may be suffering from depression, call your physician or psychologist.
+If you believe you may be suffering from depression, call your physician or a therapist.
 You don't have to suffer alone.
-If you don't have a psychologist, there are online therapists at BetterHelp that can talk to you about feeling depressed either through chatting online or on the phone.
+If you don't have a therapist, there are online therapists at BetterHelp that can talk to you about feeling depressed either through chatting online or on the phone.
 Alternatively, you can find you a therapist near you if you want to see someone in person.